crog05/docker-nagios-swarm-manager/README.md

 ## Setup
 Script has to be installed on docker swarm managers nodes.
 ## Ansible
-Ansible folder contains a basic role to allow setup on a the swarm.
+Ansible folder contains a basic role to allow setup on a the swarm, nrpe setup.
 ## Notes
 Script is a basic start, needs to be improved, like error handling.